SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 ### Obtaining Food

-Riceballs are only found in shops, so you'll have to be creative about obtaining food.
+Onigiri are only found in shops, so you'll have to be creative about obtaining food.

-Lure a Nigiri Morph onto a Poison Trap to reduce its strength to 0,<br/>and then have it transform single arrows into Large Riceballs.<br/>
+Lure a Nigiri Morph onto a Poison Trap to reduce its strength to 0,<br/>and then have it transform single arrows into Large Onigiri.<br/>
-Increase max fullness to 200% using this method, and keep a few riceballs on hand.
+Increase max fullness to 200% using this method, and keep a few onigiri on hand.

-Riceball Statues cause monsters to drop a Riceball when they're defeated.
+Onigiri Statues cause monsters to drop an Onigiri when they're defeated.

-As a last resort, you can use Spoil Traps to obtain Spoiled Riceballs.<br/>
+As a last resort, you can use Spoil Traps to obtain Spoiled Onigiri.<br/>
 Eat them when there are no enemies nearby, and ideally right after a level up<br/>to minimize the loss of experience points if you get the level down effect.

 ### Leveling Shiren